 Harrow participates in various schemes that assist welfare agencies and others to manage housing difficulties experienced by their clients.
-There is a National Witness mobility scheme , the pan-London Safe and Secure scheme and the West London Domestic Violence Protocol .
+There is a National Witness mobility scheme♣, the pan-London Safe and Secure scheme♥ and the West London Domestic Violence Protocol♠.
 When we accept people from outside the borough under these protocols it is always on the understanding that Harrow residents in similar circumstances will be eligible to benefit from the schemes, and it is always a very small minority of lettings.
-Decisions to accept such cases are made by team to enable those testifying in major criminal trials to make a new life away from the risk of reprisals.
+Decisions to accept such cases are made by team managers in the Housing Needs Team.

-Examples (not exhaustive): (1) a bidder from another Locata partner who is banded A to C but, if assessed by Harrow, would be disqualified (2) a management transfer from another partner may expect to move from a flat to a house but we would treat them according to the Harrow management transfer policy of like-for-like only; (3) another partner's applicant has 12 months waiting time in a high priority band for a reason that Harrow would have timelimited to, say, 6 months.
+[◆]Examples (not exhaustive): (1) a bidder from another Locata partner who is banded A to C but, if assessed by Harrow, would be disqualified (2) a management transfer from another partner may expect to move from a flat to a house but we would treat them according to the Harrow management transfer policy of like-for-like only; (3) another partner's applicant has 12 months waiting time in a high priority band for a reason that Harrow would have time-limited to, say, 6 months.